capnslipp/git-clap/README.md

 # git-clap

-Local-Machine-Only Changes As Easy As “clap on, clap off”
+Local-Machine-Only Changes as easy as “git clap on; git clap off”

 ---